capnhayfay/DSAI-BCF2-G1/README.md

 ### Data Used
 - All of our datasets are stored withn a [dropbox folder](https://www.dropbox.com/sh/9i76ymyhqhl53pa/AAA5zYYpmbxEsLgxfpzoAQqQa?dl=0).

-- We wanted to use github's LFS system however that kept leading to errors hence, the workaround
+> We wanted to use github's LFS system, however that kept leading to errors, hence, the workaround.

 ### References